Best Guide to Streaming with OVOPlay

 Is OVOPlay Available Bundled with a Mobile Service?

 Yes, absolutely – OVO is still, first and foremost, a mobile phone service provider, and one which offers some seriously well-priced plans, too.

 OVO’s mobile plans run on the Optus 4G Plus network and come in six different configurations – including two OVO Mini plans designed especially for the kids.
 All plans are month-to-month and free of any lock-in contracts.
-Prices start at $9.99/month for 1GB of data, $500 worth of calls and unlimited texts – the entry-level Mini plan – and head all the way up to a whopping 40GB of data, unlimited calls and texts for $49.95/month.
-All plans, no matter how big or small, come with full data-free access to OVOPlay for as long as you’re a customer.
+Prices start at $9.95/month for 2GB of data, 500 minutes of calls and unlimited texts – the entry-level Mini plan – and head all the way up to a whopping 40GB of data, unlimited calls and texts for $49.95/month.
+All plans, no matter how big or small, come with full access to OVOPlay for as long as you’re a customer.